jorbDehmel/oak/README.md

 Dialect   | A syntactically-modified branch of `Oak`.
 `TARM`    | Prototype for more advanced rule system.

-This document assumes a level of knowledge about programming languages and compiler design.
-A thorough understanding of `C++` and a cursory knowledge of `Rust` are recommended.
+This document assumes a moderate level of knowledge about programming languages and compiler design.
+A thorough understanding of `C++` and `C`, as well as a cursory knowledge of `Rust`, `Python` or `Carbon` are recommended (as these languages use the same type specification syntax as `Oak`).

 ## Compilation, Installation, and Uninstallation